alaingiorgetti/enum/Why3/README.md

 COPYRIGHT
 =========

+Copyright 2018 Alain Giorgetti and Rémi Lazarini, FEMTO-ST institute

-This work is distributed under the GNU LGPL 3.
-See the enclosed LICENSE file.
+This software is distributed under the terms of the GNU Lesser General Public License version 2.1.
+See the LICENSE file.

 EXECUTION
 =========